What Is a Tasting Note? A Simple Guide for Wine Beginners

 Flavors — what you taste

-Structure – how the wine feels (tannins, acidity, body)
+Structure — how the wine feels in your mouth (things like body, acidity, and tannins)

 Professional sommeliers use tasting notes to evaluate and communicate wine.
-Wine drinkers like you use them to remember what they liked.
-Somm Scribe uses them to help you build a profile of your preferences over time.
+Everyday wine drinkers use them to remember what they liked.
+Somm Scribe uses them to help you build a clear picture of your preferences over time.

 Why Tasting Notes Matter